rpavlik/Rep2x-GCodeSnippets-PrusaSlicer/README.md

 Based on the excellent work by dr-lex for the Flashforge Creator Pro - [See his website](https://www.dr-lex.be/software/ffcp-slic3r-profiles.html#config) for instructions on installing and using these files.

+TL;DR instructions to use the scripted, custom config bundle generation:

+- Remove the existing profiles from your PrusaSlicer install, if you imported an earlier version of this bundle.
+- Copy `config.sample.mk` to `config.mk` and edit it to point to the right `make_fcp_x3g` script location (and optionally octoprint server)
+- Run `make`
+- Import `Slic3r-configBundles/custom.ini` into PrusaSlicer.

 This repository contains three things:

 ## G-code snippets

 Use in combination with the profiles.
+The makefile will automatically inject them into the config snippets, so don't modify GCode in the config snippets!

 ## PrusaSlicer config bundles

 The actual configuration bundles that can be imported into PrusaSlicer.
-Given that it is somewhat cumbersome to update the G-code snippets embedded inside these configs, it is possible they will not always be in sync with the latest commits to the actual snippets.
-In that case you should paste the snippets into the PrusaSlicer printer profiles to update them.
+Now with the script and makefile, the G-code snippets are automatically inserted into the configs.

 These configs and G-code are made specifically for PrusaSlicer.
 They might work in the original Slic3r from which PrusaSlicer was forked, but I give no guarantees.